nightowlcasino/ERGOHACK-III-/ergoscript.md

  The Roulette Result Contract Box containing the game info and both bets will be sent to a payout box containing the payout for the winner of the game.
  It generates a random number and checks with the modulo operator if the player's guess results in a win.
- If it does the payout box assigned to the player's payment address, if not it will be assigned to the House Contract address.
+ If it does the payout box is assigned to the player's payment address, if not it will be assigned to the House Contract address.

  Spending Result Box design:
  ```scala